Experts Available 24/7

 What types of red snapper fishing charters are common in New Smyrna Beach?

-Deep Sea fishing is the most popular for red snapper in New Smyrna Beach as well as nearshore fishing, flats fishing, and river fishing.
+Deep Sea fishing is the most popular type of fishing for red snapper in New Smyrna Beach as well as nearshore fishing, river fishing, and flats fishing.

 The most common fishing techniques in New Smyrna Beach are heavy tackle fishing, bottom fishing, and trolling but live bait fishing and drift fishing are popular as well.